by Scott Mehl © Unofficial Royalty 2015

 Baudouin also had three half-siblings from his father’s second marriage to Lilian Baels:

 In May 1940, when the German forces were invading Belgium, Baudouin and his siblings were evacuated from Belgium, settling in France and then Spain, before returning in August of the same year.
 For much of the next four years, the family was under house arrest at the Palace of Laeken, where they were schooled privately.
 In 1944, the family was sent to Germany and then to Austria by the Germans, where they would remain until being liberated by American forces in 1945.
-Because of the tense political situation in Belgium, the family settled in Switzerland for several years, while King Leopold III’s brother, Charles, served as Regent.
+Because of the tense political situation in Belgium, the family settled in Switzerland for several years, while King Leopold III’s brother Prince Charles, Count of Flanders served as Regent.
 While in Switzerland, Baudouin attended the Institut Le Rosey, in Rolle.
-They returned to Belgium in July 1950, however, the political situation was still very tense, and many questions were raised about King Leopold’s actions relating to the war.
-Due to this, the following month, King Leopold transferred much of his authority to Baudouin, creating him ‘Prince Royal’.
-Despite this, the King abdicated less than a year later, and Baudouin succeeded as King of the Belgians, in July 1951.
+The family returned to Belgium in July 1950, however, the political situation was still very tense and many questions were raised about King Leopold’s actions relating to the war.
+Due to this, the following month, King Leopold III transferred much of his authority to Baudouin, creating him ‘Prince Royal’.
+Despite this, King Leopold III abdicated less than a year later, and Baudouin succeeded as King of the Belgians, in July 1951.

-The new king maintained a very close connection with his father, who continued to reside at the Palace of Laeken despite his abdication.
-This led many to fear that Leopold and his second wife, Lilian, would exert too much influence on the new king, and calls for the former King to move elsewhere.
-However, it would not be until after Baudouin’s marriage that this would happen.
+King Baudouin maintained a very close connection with his father, who continued to reside at the Palace of Laeken despite his abdication.
+This led many to fear that Leopold and his second wife Lilian would exert too much influence on the new king, and calls for the former King to move elsewhere.
+However, this would not happen until after Baudouin’s marriage.

-Despite several pregnancies, the couple never had any children, which greatly affected both of them.
-Fortunately, they maintained very close relationships with his brother’s children, particularly the future King Philippe, who was a frequent visitor to their homes.
+Despite several pregnancies, Baudouin and Fabiola never had any children, which greatly affected them.
+Fortunately, they maintained very close relationships with the children of Baudouin’s brother, particularly the future King Philippe, who was a frequent visitor to their homes.
 Although Baudouin’s heir was his brother Albert, he saw Philippe as his true successor and spent much time grooming him for his future role.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.